-Both Milton and Randolph Town Halls are closed to the public until further notice, but services will continue to be available.
+Milton Town Hall is closed to the public until further notice, but services will continue to be available.

 Randolph's website for more information on how to conduct town business during this time.

 Both the Milton Public Public Library in Milton and Turner Free Library in Randolph are open.
 Please refer to each library's website for more information about services offered both in-person and virtually.

 Milton Public Libary - Website